Great Place To Live

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.

+This measure has exceeded its target.
 A PCR of 100 indicates that pavement is newly constructed.
 It is important to note that the average age of existing pavement within the City of Sugar Land is approaching 40 years old.
 The evaluation statistics show a majority of the pavements are in good condition due to City-performed maintenance, however, there are streets that require reconstruction.

 The City of Sugar Land takes the quality of streets seriously, and is evidenced through projects such as the reconstruction of Williams Trace Boulevard.
 Additionally, the City utilizes a third party firm that specializes in Street Evaluation and Pavement Management.
 This firm provides the City with a comprehensive road network score every three years, and in the intermediary years, the firm works together with Sugar Land staff to update the score annually.